Unmarried Partner Visa

-An Unmarried Partner Visa is designated for those who wish to bring their long-term unmarried partner to the UK and make their permanent home in this country.
+An Unmarried Partner Visa is designed for British Nationals, or those settled in the UK, who wish to bring their long-term unmarried partner to the UK and make their permanent home in this country.

 This is not a separate visa category and in fact, falls under the spouse visa category, with the rules around it being largely the same.

-RVS Solicitors Can Help You Obtain a Spouse Visa in the UK
+RVS Solicitors Can Help You Obtain an unmarried partner Visa in the UK

 One of the highlights of our work is reuniting families and bringing couples together.

 Our specialist immigration solicitors have represented, with success, hundreds of couples in their quest to be reunited in the UK and they can make that happen for you too.